 In that case, it means people who once converted did not find your product helpful enough for repeat purchase.

 4. Customer Churn Rate

-Customer churn rate can help you evaluate your customer success strategy on a more periodic basis, plus, if you had undertaken certain experimental steps, you would be able to gauge how they were received by users.
+Customer churn can help you evaluate your customer success strategy on a more periodic basis; plus, if you had undertaken certain experimental steps, you would be able to gauge how users received them.

 5. Customer Retention Cost

-The most sure-shot way of measuring whether your customer success endeavors are worth the effort?
+A sure-shot way of measuring whether your customer success endeavors are worth the effort?
 It’s through customer retention cost.

 7. Monthly Recurring Revenue